Banani-Rath/azure-devops-server-docs-pr/docs/admin/move-across-domains.md

 -   Open the local Administrators group and remove any accounts that you wish to migrate to the new environment.
 Repeat this step for any other groups that might be affected.

-Now check the list of identities in the current TFS environment and look for any potential problems with groups or individual user accounts that might exist in the new environment.
+Now check the list of identities in the current Azure DevOps Server environment and look for any potential problems with groups or individual user accounts that might exist in the new environment.

 > [!TIP]
 > Consider creating a table or migration map of identities to be moved as part of the environmental move, including details of which accounts might not be able to be migrated automatically.

 ### Check identities

-1. On the application-tier server for Team Foundation, open a Command Prompt window with administrative permissions, navigate to *%ProgramFiles%***\\Microsoft Visual Studio 12.0 Team Foundation Server\\Tools**, and run the following command to view the identities currently in the system:
+1. On the application-tier server for Azure DevOps, open a Command Prompt window with administrative permissions, navigate to *%ProgramFiles%***\\Microsoft Visual Studio 12.0 Team Foundation Server\\Tools**, and run the following command to view the identities currently in the system:

         TFSConfig Identities

 2. A list of identities will display.
-Check these users and groups to ensure that there are no potential duplicates or problems with identities in the environment to which you'll move TFS, and take steps to mitigate any potential conflicts.
+Check these users and groups to ensure that there are no potential duplicates or problems with identities in the environment to which you'll move Azure DevOps Server, and take steps to mitigate any potential conflicts.

 <a name="stop-tfs-svcs"></a>

 ## Stop services

 Stopping the services helps ensure that users cannot make changes to work items or check in source code to the original deployment during or after the move process.